aquasecurity/kube-bench/README.md

 ### Running in an AKS cluster

-1. Create an AKS cluster(e.g. 1.13.7) with RBAC enabled, otherwise there would be 4 failures
+1. Create an AKS cluster(e.g. 1.13.7) with RBAC enabled, otherwise there would be 4 failures.

 1. Use the [kubectl-enter plugin] (https://github.com/kvaps/kubectl-enter) to shell into a node ` kubectl-enter {node-name}
 `
 or ssh to one agent node
-could open nsg 22 port and assign a public ip for one agent node (only for testing purpose)
+could open nsg 22 port and assign a public ip for one agent node (only for testing purpose).

 1. Run CIS benchmark to view results:
 ```
 docker run --rm -v `pwd`:/host aquasec/kube-bench:latest install
 ./kube-bench node
 ```
-kube-bench cannot be run on AKS master nodes
+kube-bench cannot be run on AKS master nodes.

 ### Running in an EKS cluster